Identifying Open Door Threats in the OR to Reduce Surgical Site Infections

 His advice for other small businesses was to take advantage of programs such as SafeState.

-Constant monitoring is key to ensuring safety practices are being properly enabled in managing environments.
+Constant monitoring is key to ensuring that safety practices are properly enabled in managed environments.

-Sonicu is the perfect monitoring tool as it uses manufactured sensors to easily monitor temperature, sound, humidity, air pressure, and other data.
+Sonicu is the perfect monitoring tool because it uses built-in sensors to easily monitor temperature, sound, humidity, air pressure, and more.

-The platform can be adjusted to your preferences and 24/7 monitoring data can be accessed through Wi-Fi, Ethernet, and even cellular modem.
+The platform can be adjusted to your preferences, and data from 24/7 monitoring can be accessed via Wi-Fi, Ethernet, or a cellular modem.

 This data can be auto-formatted into standardized and custom reports for regulatory compliance or advanced analytical reporting to measure the metrics important to your business.

-OSHA recommends employers take certain steps to protect their employees and themselves that include:
+OSHA recommends employers take certain steps to protect their employees and themselves, including:

 Sonicu also provides custom solutions to help you meet your specific business objectives and OSHA standards.